 - Polyglutamic acid creams, gels, or lotions.
 Many companies sell creams and other topical products containing polyglutamic to target your face or the area around your eyes.
 Often polyglutamic acid is combined with other ingredients that reduce the effects of aging.

 - Polyglutamic acid supplement.
 You may find polyglutamic acid in supplement form, but it’s unlikely to improve your skin health.
-Polyglutamic acid supplements may increase calcium bioavailability and help prevent osteoporosis, according to a 2016 research review.
+Polyglutamic acid supplements may increase calcium bioavailability and help prevent osteoporosis, according to a

 You can buy products containing polyglutamic acid at many places that sell beauty products and cosmetics.
 You can also find it from many online retailers.

 Polyglutamic acid and hyaluronic acid are both humectants with similar properties.

 However, you may not need to choose one of these substances over the other since they can both potentially benefit your skin in different ways.

 Your skin naturally produces hyaluronic acid to keep itself hydrated.
 As you age, your body produces less and your skin tends to get drier.
 The following can speed up your loss of hyaluronic acid.

 - exposure to ultraviolet rays

 Polyglutamic acid’s potential benefits come from inhibiting the breakdown of hyaluronic acid and stimulating the production of natural moisturizing factors on the surface of your skin.

 Polyglutamic acid acts as a humectant when applied to your skin.
 Humectants are substances that draw water from the atmosphere into your skin.